Amber Heard tells court why she recorded Johnny Depp ‘howling like an animal’

 Amber Heard said Johnny Depp was ‘howling like an animal’ in airplane recording

-Amber Heard has told the court that she recorded Johnny Depp “howling like an animal” while was intoxicated on a private flight from Boston to Los Angeles in 2014 because he wouldn’t remember how bad it was afterwards.
+Amber Heard has told the court that she recorded Johnny Depp “howling like an animal” while was allegedly intoxicated on a private flight from Boston to Los Angeles because he wouldn’t remember how bad it was afterwards.

 The defamation trial between Mr Depp and Ms Heard began on Monday 11 April in Fairfax, Virginia following Mr Depp’s lawsuit against his ex-wife in March 2019.
 Mr Depp is arguing that she defamed him in a December 2018 op-ed published in The Washington Post titled “I spoke up against sexual violence — and faced our culture’s wrath.
 That has to change”.

-The allegedly violent incident on the flight took place in May 2014 after Ms Heard had flown from New York to Boston to meet Mr Depp for their flight to LA.
+An alleged violent incident on the flight took place in May 2014 after Ms Heard had flown from New York to Boston to meet Mr Depp for their flight to LA.

 “I knew in every cell of my body something was wrong,” she said about Mr Depp’s arrival on the plane.
 “He comes up to me and doesn’t say a word to me, but just goes and sits in a different seat across from me.”

-“At some point he’s asking me, do I have something to tell him about what happened yesterday,” She added.
+“At some point, he’s asking me, do I have ‘something to tell him about what happened yesterday’,” she added.
 “He reeks of weed and alcohol ...
 I could anticipate this was a no-win situation here, there was no talking him down.”

 “He’s asking me questions and I know to not engage.
 I’m being polite, but not engaging.
 Moving slowly.
 Eventually, he went from ‘do you have something to tell me’ to ‘tell me how much you like it, did he slip you the tongue?’,” she added.

-At the time, Ms Heard was filming the movie The Adderall Diaries with actor James Franco, which Ms Heard said had upset Mr Depp.
+At the time, Ms Heard was filming the movie The Adderall Diaries with actor James Franco.

+Ms Heard said earlier that Mr Depp “was mad at me for taking the job with James Franco”.

+“He hated James Franco, and was already accusing me of kinda secretly having a ‘thing’ with him in my past since we had done Pineapple Express with him,” she said.

-She added that Mr Depp repeatedly asked, “if I liked it and I was wet”.
+She added that Mr Depp repeatedly asked, “if I liked it and [if] I was wet”.

 “I wasn’t looking at him, and he said that was proof,” she said.